erszcz/euc-2014/README.md

 Of course, this limit may bite us on the Tsung side as well.
 Both load generating and _attacked_ hosts need to have it altered.
-To permanently set it to a different number than the default 1024 we have to modify `/etc/security/limits.conf`:
+To permanently set it to a different number than the default 1024 we have to modify `/etc/security/limits.conf` and login again:

     cat /etc/security/limits.conf